• Skip to primary navigation

 Why the Best Parenting Advice Often Combines Research and Intuition

-Sneak peek: How do we determine the best parenting advice?
+Sneak peek: What is the value of parenting research for our everyday life of parenting?
 Tips on combining research and intuition to guide parenting.

 Before starting grad school, I hadn’t really considered how much parenting research was out there.
 We hear snippets about the “best parenting advice” in the news from time to time, but rarely is it actually based on research.
 In reality, there are volumes, books, journals, and libraries full of parenting research that never see the light of day in terms of an actual parent (who’s not in academia) reading it.